git-submariner/oddlyspecific/Hub/Redshift.md

-# The table of contents for Houdini
+# The table of contents for Redshift
 - [[Good Redshift Resources]]

 ---